 Some of the other steps I took to break free of codependent coping were: living in the moment, focusing on one day at a time, building a network of emotionally healthy people, letting go of ones who weren’t, and prioritizing self-care.
-As I learned to become aware of my codependent thinking and behavior, I was better able to let go of my desire to control outcomes, no matter how good my intentions were.
+As I became more aware of my codependent thinking and behavior, I was better able to let go of my desire to control outcomes, no matter how good my intentions were.
 I got comfortable watching friends and loved ones deal with the consequences of their poor choices.
-I had to sit still and stay uninvolved when they made poor decisions, even if it hurt them or cost them money or relationships.
-I learned to let them feel the freedom and the dignity of making their own choices and dealing with and learning from the outcomes.
-I learned to stop fixing and rescuing.
-I learned how to detach positively, set boundaries, and focus on self-care.
+I had to sit still and stay uninvolved when they made poor decisions and faced difficult consequences, even when it hurt them or cost them money or relationships.
+I learned to let them feel the dignity of making their own choices and the freedom of dealing with and learning from the outcomes.

 Self-care: We can only choose to focus on and be responsible for ourselves, our own thoughts, actions, and behavior.
 The good news is that we can change ourselves with patience, persistence, and practice.
 We can take responsibility for getting our needs met instead of waiting for someone to change or meet our needs for us.
 We are in control of ourselves, and no one is responsible for us but us.